mattetti/merb-book/book-content/en/2-getting-started/8-request-path.markdown

 all the cgi style headers for the request.
 Because Merb uses Rack as an abstraction layer, it becomes really easy to change web servers.
-You might hear people referring to these web servers as adapters.
+You might hear people refer to these web servers as adapters.

 Before Merb dispatches the request through the stack, one can add "Rack middlewares".
 Rack middlewares can process the request before it's sent through Merb or even wrap it